Bucket List: Tourist Spots and Attractions in Rome, Italy

-The Colosseum is a huge piece of world history.
+The Colosseum is a massive piece of world history.
 It is an iconic souvenir of an empire that once ruled much of the ancient world.
 With almost 2,000 years of history, it is easy for stories to change.
-A lot of misinformation circulates about what actually happened in the Colosseum, so it is worth it to take a tour and hear it from an expert.
+Much misinformation circulates about what actually happened in the Colosseum, so it is worth taking a tour and hearing it from an expert.

-Though Vatican City is technically separate from Rome, it should not be left out of the ultimate Rome vacation.
+Vatican City is technically separate from Rome but should not be left out of the ultimate Rome vacation.
 The Vatican Museums are made up of rooms, artifacts, and artwork collected by popes throughout the centuries.
 The most famous attraction, of course, is the Sistine Chapel.
-The frescoes on the ceiling of the Sistine Chapel were painted by the renowned Michelangelo, drawing visitors from all over the world to see his masterpiece.
+The renowned Michelangelo painted frescoes on the ceiling of the Sistine Chapel, drawing visitors from all over the world to see his masterpiece.

 While in Vatican City, take a trip to St. Peter’s Basilica.
 This Basilica is a pilgrimage site for many Catholics and a beautiful display of Renaissance architecture.
-Not only is the Basilica itself a work of art, but many paintings, mosaics, and artifacts are also displayed inside.
+The Basilica is a work of art; many paintings, mosaics, and artifacts are also displayed inside.
 This particular church is rich in both spiritual and artistic significance.

 The Villa Borghese is home to the Borghese Gallery and the Borghese Gardens.
 Not to mention, it is a beautiful park to enjoy and explore in its own right.

-While in the villa, enjoy the beautiful landscaping of the gardens, the view of the lake, and a few of the other buildings and attractions in the villa.
+While in the villa, enjoy the beautiful landscaping of the gardens, the view of the lake, and a few other buildings and attractions.
 It is easy to lose track of time in this romantic park, so take some to walk around and enjoy it.

 Roman National Museum

-There are four separate locations throughout Rome that make up the Roman National Museum.
+Four separate locations throughout Rome make up the Roman National Museum.
 Palazzo Massimo, Crypta Balbi, Palazzo Altemps, and the Bath of Diocleziano offer different ways of exploring Roman culture and history.

-But all in all, they display the prehistory and early history of Rome, with a large focus on archeological findings.
-In keeping with true Italian fashion, there are also many beautiful paintings and sculptures to be found in the museums.
+But all in all, they display Rome’s prehistory and early history, with a significant focus on archeological findings.
+In keeping with true Italian fashion, museums also have many beautiful paintings and sculptures.

 The catacombs are a little off the beaten path since they are outside the old city walls.
-However, visits to the catacombs are historically immersive, and a spiritual experience for many Christians.
-It was in these underground graves and tunnels that the persecuted Christians of ancient Rome would not only bury their dead, but also hold secret religious services.
+However, visits to the catacombs are historically immersive and a spiritual experience for many Christians.
+In these underground graves and tunnels, the persecuted Christians of ancient Rome would bury their dead and hold secret religious services.